Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain: Appendix

 In the dimer Mott phase, the on-site Hubbard $U$ is renormalized to $U_{\text{eff}}$ which corresponds to the energy difference of 2 holes on separate dimer lattice sites and 2 holes on a single dimer lattice site:

 In this case, the Hubbard model is written as Eq.~\ref{Eq.
 8}.
-In the dimer Mott phase, the monomer terms are used to approximate the effective hopping terms as and the effective Coulombic interaction terms as .
+In the dimer Mott phase, the monomer terms are used to approximate the effective hopping terms as and the effective Coulombic interaction terms as

 We show the monomer interactions of the extended Hubbard model in Fig.~\ref{Interaction}{\bf a}.
 In the charge order phase, $U_{\text{eff}}$ cannot be expressed by Eq.~\ref{Eq.
 EM2} and the approximations in Eqs.~\ref{Eq.
 EM3},~\ref{Eq.
 EM4} fail.
 In the charge order phase the monomer interactions are not simplified by symmetry; therefore, modeling the low energy physics of materials near the charge order phase transition is challenging.

 {\it Transverse Field Ising Model---} We visualize the mapping of the extended Hubbard model onto the transverse field Ising model in Fig.~\ref{Interaction}{\bf b}.
 The coupling between electric dipoles on nearest neighboring (ET)$_2^{1+}$ lattice sites is parametrized by $K$ and the coupling between second nearest neighbors is parametrized by $K'$ (see Fig.~\ref{Interaction}{\bf b}), analogous to electron repulsion between nearest ($V$) and second nearest ($V'$) neighboring (ET)$_2^{1+}$ dimer sites.
 The exact form of the $K^{ij}$ is written in the supplementary material~\cite{SI}, but the dependence of the $K^{ij}$ on the monomer interactions (see Fig.~\ref{Interaction}{\bf a}) is as follows: